flyingw/umbrella/README.md

 Its hard to recommend [parity-ethereum](https://github.com/paritytech/parity-ethereum) project to create Ethereum applications.
 We've had a hard times with it and did impossible to get rid of it.

-[bitsv](https://pypi.org/project/bitsv/) is a lib for python to build Bitcoin SV application.
+[bitsv](https://board.uaapps.xyz) is a python lib to build Bitcoin SV application.
 It works with API but was quite useful to verify transaction implementation.

 ## browse